 Place the box on its side.

-Fold the sides back and tape in place.
+Fold the sides back completely and tape in place.

 - Make a long rectangular opening in the front and back with scissors or a craft knife.
 Each opening should be almost the full length of the box, and approximately one inch (2.5 cm) wide.
-These will be the areas where you insert the back drops and curtain.
+The opening near the front or open area of the box will be for the curtain and the other opening will be for the back drop(s).
+The instructions for the curtain and backdrop are seen below.

 - Remove a portion of the cardboard in the center to insert the puppets.
 This opening will be wider than the slits at the front and back, and can be one opening or two separate openings (as shown).
 The opening(s) will be as long and wide as necessary for you to hold the strings and operate the movements of the marionettes.
 Removing too much of the top of the theater might weaken the structure so start with the minimum required and make the openings larger as necessary.

 The size of the cardboard you use for the backdrop will be determined by the size of the box used to make the theater.
-The backdrop should fit into the opening at the top of the theater, and should cover the back area of the inside of the theater after it is inserted into the opening.
+The backdrop will fit into the opening at the top of the theater, and will cover the back area of the inside of the theater after it is inserted into the opening.

 The backdrop and curtain should be slightly taller than the height of the theater so you can easily insert and remove them.